qu1x/ipaddr/README.md

 enp1s0 fe80::2/64
 enp1s0 2001:db8::1:2/64
 enp1s0 192.0.2.102/24
+wlp2s0 fe80::2/64
 wlp2s0 2001:db8::2:2/64
 wlp2s0 192.0.2.202/24
 $ ipaddr --help
 IP Address Monitor

+ipaddr
-ipaddr [OPTION]
+ipaddr show
   If a monitor is running on the same $IPADDR_WORK directory and the
-  $IPADDR_HOOK/20-list hook is executable, all currently assigned IP addresses are listed in the format of the event variable $list.
+  $IPADDR_HOOK/20-list hook is executable, all currently assigned IP addresses are shown in the format of the event variable $list.

 ipaddr monitor
   Monitor network interfaces for IP address changes.
 Hooks in $IPADDR_HOOK are